Welcome to the Home Study Course entitled "You Made Me Hit You: Interventions

 application of the principle to your setting.
 However, these notes are for your

 purposes only and are not to be sent to the Healthcare Training Institute.

 completion of the CE Test

 at the end of each CD track, a question

 is asked.
-This question corresponds with a question in your Answer Booklet.
+This question corresponds with a question in your CE Test.
 Merely

 write the correct letter on the blank line that precedes each question.
 Keep in